rome/tools/packages/@romejs/compiler/lint/rules/react/noRenderReturnValue.test.md

  unknown:1:12 lint/react/noRenderReturnValue ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Do not depend on the return value from ReactDOM.render()
+  ✖ Do not depend on the return value from ReactDOM.render().

     const foo = ReactDOM.render(<div />, document.body);
                 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^